Email notifications in PIM

 |Role assignments outside of PIM||Number of times users are assigned a permanent role outside of Privileged Identity Management (inside Azure AD).|

 The Overview of your top roles section lists the top five roles in your organization based on total number of permanent and eligible administrators for each role.
-The Take action link opens the PIM wizard where you can convert permanent administrators to eligible administrators in batches.
+The Take action link opens Discovery & Insights where you can convert permanent administrators to eligible administrators in batches.

 Email timing for activation approvals

-When users activates their role and the role setting requires approval, approvers will receive three emails for each approval:
+When users activate their role and the role setting requires approval, approvers will receive two emails for each approval:

 - Request to approve or deny the user's activation request (sent by the request approval engine)